 How CBD Can Help Your Skin

 The CBD boom is here and it doesn’t seem to be going anywhere, anytime soon.
-Celebrities and Hollywood elites have been documented singing the praises of the super compound across news and social media outlets.
+Celebrities and Hollywood elites have been documented singing the praises of the compound across news and social media outlets.
 From Melissa McCarthy rubbing CBD oil on her feet before the Oscars, to Kim Kardashian, who threw a CBD-themed baby shower, CBD is all the rage in Hollywood.
 High end retailers have also taken notice, Barneys opened a cannabis and CBD lifestyle shop in Beverly Hills, and Saks Fifth Avenue opened a similar type boutique inside their flagship store in Manhattan.

 We’re still learning about the benefits and uses of CBD, but what we do know already is very beneficial.
 If you’re new to CBD and looking to try it to see what it can do for you, start with a vanilla CBD oil drop and add it to your morning coffee.